mister-mr-matrix/mister/README.md

 # Mister - Matrix Registration

-Mister is a tool designed for administrators of Matrix servers.
-It allows them to generate one-time tokens and links for users to register on the admin's Matrix server using the Matrix Registration API V3.
+Mister is a tool designed to make registrations on your Matrix server easier to handle.
+It allows generating one-time tokens and links for users to register on the your Matrix server using the Matrix Registration API V3.
 The application utilizes Redis for token and session storage, but can also be configured to use an in-memory database (note that the data will not persist when the app is restarted if using the in-memory option).
+Other database options should be easy to implement so feel free to open an issue with your request.

 ## Features